Actindo-AG/Documentation/PIM/API/05_Products.md

 ## Create a product

-Create a new product.

-You can create three types of product:
+In the *PIM* module, you can create three types of product:
  - a single product, that is, a product without variations, such as a game
  - a master product, that is, a product with variations, for example, in size or color
  - a variant product, that is, each of the variations of a master product

+There are two possible ways to create a master-variant product structure:

+1. Create all products independently and link them all at once at a later stage, as described below:

+    - Create a single or master product, see [Sample: Simple product](#sample-single-product) or [Sample: Master product](#sample-master-product).
+    - Add relevant information to variant products, see [Sample: Add variant defining attributes](#sample-add-variant-defining-attributes).
+    - Create a variant-master product structure, see [Create a variant-master product structure](#create-a-variant-master-product-structure)

+2. Create a single or master product and add any numbers of variants at once to it at a later stage.
 For detailed information, see [Create a variant](./06_Variants.md#create-a-variant).

 Depending on the type of product, the required fields vary.